cferdinandi/adventure/content/gm.md

 **Mercer:** I try to quietly sneak past the ogre.

-**Ashley:** While he does that, I'm going to attempt to careful steal a few coins from the ogre's treasure while he sleeps.
+**Ashley:** While he does that, I'm going to attempt to carefully steal a few coins from the ogre's treasure while he sleeps.

 **GM:** Ok.
 Both of you make a Speed Rolls.
 Mercer, you take Worst Roll because you're wearing armor.